Sitecore Tracking with OneTrust - Cookie Compliance

 We do not want to load the VisitorIdentification helper tag if the user has opted out of Functional Cookies.
 We need to create a device with a new layout that does not have this reference.
 We can then redirect users to this device when they have opt out.

-If you need help with implementing OneTrust on your Sitecore site, contact us today.
+We can help you manage and maintain your Sitecore website, and if you need help with implementing OneTrust on your Sitecore site, contact us today.